stefanovic80/geompy/README.md

 `c.center = point(0, 0)`

-where, according with matplotlib library, the .color attribute can be choosen from the following list
+the .color attribute can be choosen from the following list

 - ``'b'``          blue